-2023 – Assessor

-2024 – Auditor/Treasurer

-2025 – Assessor

 2026 – Auditor/Treasurer

 2027 – Assessor

+2028 – Auditor/Treasurer

+2029 – Assessor

+2030 – Auditor Treasurer

-Appointed Positions
+Subsection B. Appointed Positions

-Information Services Support Group (ISSG) will appoint a Member as Tyler User Group Liaison to act as a liaison between the Tyler User Group and the IT Staff of the ISSG Group.
+The Information Services Support Group (ISSG) will appoint a member to act as the ISSG Liaison between the Tyler User Group and ISSG Group

-MnCCC Board will appoint a Member as a Tyler User Group Liaison to act as a liaison between Tyler User Group and the MnCCC Board.
+MnCCC Board will appoint a member to act as the MnCCC Board L iaison between Tyler User Group and the MnCCC Board

 Section 5.
+Voting

 Each Member Agency participating in the Tyler User Group is entitled to only one (1) vote.
 The Member Agency representative or their alternate may vote in the absence of the agency’s delegate at Tyler User Group meetings.

 Section 6.
+Meeting Means

 Any meeting may be conducted wholly or in part by one or more means of remote communication (conference, telephone, webcast or such alternative means as may be authorized by Tyler User Group and where all attendees physically present at the meeting and those participating remotely may hear and communicate with each other during the meeting) provided that timely, valid notice is given, and the number of Voting Members so participating in such meeting is sufficient to constitute a quorum.

 Any action required or permitted to be taken at a meeting may be taken by written action signed by written action (or electronic ballot cast) by the number of Voting Members that would be required to take same action as if at a meeting.

+Section 7.
+Conducting Meetings

+Meetings of the Tyler User Group may be called by the Chair, the Vice-Chair in the absence of the Chair, or by request of a simple majority of User Group Members.
+Meetings of the committees/workgroups may be called by the Committee Chair, Co-chair, or by request of a simple majority of the agencies that the Tyler User Group has recognized as being members of that committee/workgroup.
+Meetings will be conducted according to Robert’s Rule of Order.
+All Tyler User Group meetings are open to anyone who is interested and will comply with Minnesota Open Meeting Law.

+Meetings of the User Group and Committees must comply with the following:

+Proper timely notice must be given in advance of the meeting on MnCCC’s RSVP system

+Schedules for regular meetings will be kept on MnCCC’s RSVP system

+Written notice of special meetings and specifics must be released in a timely fashion

+Good faith efforts will be made to notify the User Group and public of emergency meetings

+The public may be able to attend and observe from any location, whether in-person or by remote communication

+Materials are made available to the public on MnCCC’s RSVP system

+All Voting Members, whether attending in-person or by remote location, are able to see and hear all discussion and testimony

+Proper notice given to MnCCC when Voting Member’s attendance location does not match that provided on RSVP

+In accordance with Minnesota Open Meeting Law (Mn.
+Stats. §13D), MnCCC meetings are required to have written documentation of business conducted, votes, actions taken, and appropriation of money.
+MnCCC does not allow the transcription, recording, or AI summarization of any meeting of its User Groups, committees, subcommittees, communities of practice, or other groups.
+Vendors and others attending meetings shall not be permitted to utilize an AI notetaker to attend either in their place or to supplement their attendance.
+Recording exceptions may apply for training sessions and demos, so long as the User Group’s or vendor’s intellectual property is not at risk.